 A Land Bank Would have Made Sense

 And that could come back to haunt them.
-The United States acquired vast tract of lands, let speculators speculate on it, and suffered a massive depression caused by the collapse of that speculation in the 1790s which put Robert Morris in debtors prison and helped elect Thomas Jefferson.
+The United States acquired vast tracts of lands, let speculators speculate on it, and suffered a massive depression caused by the collapse of that speculation in the 1790s which put Robert Morris in debtors prison and helped elect Thomas Jefferson.
 I imagine Franklin's shade whispering "I told you so" to them because he had warned them.

 "that land is a more certain and steady asset with which to back paper money.
 For a given colony, its supply will not fluctuate with trade as much as gold and silver do, nor will its supply be subject to long-run expansion."
 [Ben Franklin]